Liberia House and Grounds

 Built in 1825

 On the eve of the Civil War the plantation had grown into one of the largest and most successful in western Prince William County.
-With the labor of nearly 90 slaves the plantation produced grains and vegetables sold commercially in Washington City.
-The Weir’s also raised a large herd of Merino sheep as well as horses, cattle, and hogs.
+With the labor of nearly 90 enslaved people the plantation produced grains and vegetables sold commercially in Washington City.
+The Weirs also raised a large herd of Merino sheep as well as horses, cattle, and hogs.
 The enslaved were largely unknown except by their first names in slave schedules of census records.
 One exception was Nellie Naylor, who was given 12 acres of land after the Civil War in recognition of her faithful service and whose descendants still live in the area.

 The Civil War